Ariel view of Queenstown on the South Island in New Zealand

 The nice people at The Winery package up all the leftover cheese and crackers, and we set off for Bob’s Peak.

 The gondola ride to Skyline Queenstown at the top of Bob’s Peak high above Queenstown is reputed to be one of the world’s steepest.
-Riding small gondolas up near-vertical slashes through the trees is always a slightly fraught experience but fortunately the jaw-dropping scenery is enough of a distraction to keep the fear at bay.
+Riding small gondolas up near-vertical slashes through the trees is always a slightly fraught experience, but fortunately the jaw-dropping scenery is enough of a distraction to keep the fear at bay.

 Skyline Queenstown offers a variety of activities.
 When I visited, there were walking tracks, two luge tracks, a large gift shop, and a dining room.
-Oh, and the view over Queenstown and Lake Watakipu!
+Oh, and the view over Queenstown and Lake Wakatipu!

 While waiting for our 8:15 buffet seating, we wander around taking pictures and then join the throngs of mostly tour bus groups in the waiting area.
 The buffet is extensive and, like all buffets, kind of overkill.
 But the view is out of this world.